ashwinreddy/blog/_notes/Public/Relevance Realization.md

 ---
-title: "Relevance Realization"
+title: "relevance realization"
 feed: hide
 ---

-Relevance Realization is the core theory from [[Vervaeke]].
+relevance realization is the core theory from [[vervaeke]].